Appendix_3 to 'The LANE/LAIN(E)s of Ulster, Ireland'

 When his daughter Dorothy (Doreen) was married on 10 Aug 1940 Robert was described as a teacher:

 Three Teachers From Hebburn School.
 Three teachers, all from the Clegwell Senior School Hebburn, were married to-day.
 At St. John’s Methodist Jarrow, the bride was Miss Doreen Lane, of Wansbeck Road, teacher in the girls' department of the Clegwell School, whose father Mr. Robert S. Lane, is also a teacher under the Hebburn Education Committee.
 The groom was Mr. Lancelot G. Thompson, son of Mr and Mrs. J. J. Thompson, of Breamish Street, Jarrow, a teacher in the boys’ department of the Clegwell School.
 Miss Madge Dixon was bridesmaid and Mr. Roy P. Lane best man.
-The Rev. J. W. North(?) officiated. …n/iv) Note: Lancelot lived with his parents in 1 Breamish street, next to Wansbeck road.
-He was almost the boy next door who taught at the same school.
-Lancelot was listed in the register as a "Trained certificated teacher", but on the accompanying page he had the note "First aid- Ambulance driver"… a part time occupation during the war?…r/xiii)
+The Rev. J. W. North(?) officiated. …n/iv) Note: Lancelot lived with his parents in 1 Breamish street, next to Wansbeck road.…r/xiii) He taught at Hebburn Newtown school with Robert Lane and was then transferred to Clegwell by 28 Aug 1939 under the school re-organisation scheme.…r/xxiii) Lancelot was listed in the 1939 register as a "Trained certificated teacher", but on the accompanying page he had the note "First aid- Ambulance driver"… a part time occupation during the war?…r/xiii)

 At last… on 4 Dec 1940 it was announced: